bamoah30/ai-data-analyzer/src/Phase_2_Core_Engine/ReadMe.md

 ### `prompt_builder.py`

-Converts DataFrame metadata into structured prompts for OpenAI analysis.
+Converts DataFrame metadata into structured prompts for AI API analysis.

 **What It Does:**